syncfusion-content/xamarin-docs/Xamarin/Barcode/barcode-customization.md

 ---

 layout: post
-title: Barcode Customization in Syncfusion<sup>&reg;</sup> SfBarcode control for Xamarin.Forms
+title: Barcode Customization in Syncfusion SfBarcode control for Xamarin.Forms
 description: Learn how to Customize Barcode in SfBarcode control
 platform: xamarin
 control: SfBarcode